RN to BSN Program

 - Apply to RN-BSN Program

-- Applications are accepted on a rolling basis and will be reviewed monthly, but a Recommended timeline:
+- Applications are accepted on a rolling basis and will be reviewed monthly.

 Click here for more information on application process: Getting Started